robinhilliard/eagl/README.md

-# EAGL
+# EaGL

 ![An Eagle carrying a teapot](/priv/images/eagl_logo.png "EAGL Logo")

-Make it **EA**sier to work with Open**GL** in Elixir, using the Erlang WX bindings to OpenGL.
+Make it **Ea**sier to work with Open**GL** in Elixir, using the Erlang WX bindings to OpenGL.

 ## Overview

 Most examples of working with OpenGL are written in C++ or C# (Unity).
-The purpose of the EAGL library is to make it easier to translate OpenGL tutorials and examples from sites like [Learn OpenGL](https://learnopengl.com) into Elixir with some help to get over the initial learning curve and eventually write arbitrarily complex OpenGL applications without a pile of boilerplate.
+The purpose of the EAGL library is to make it easier to translate OpenGL tutorials and examples from resources like [Learn OpenGL](https://learnopengl.com) into Elixir with some help to get over the initial learning bump and eventually write arbitrarily complex OpenGL applications with minimal boilerplate (using the Wings 3D Erlang source as a guide).

 EAGL provides a clean, idiomatic Elixir interface for:
 - OpenGL shader management and compilation